Ph.D. in Psychology admissions

 Applicants are encouraged to upload a CV or résumé.
 No page limits.

 - Writing sample

 Optional: Writing samples may include senior thesis, conference presentation, or publication.
 It is important that the work submitted represents the applicant's own writing.
 Thus, for example, if a student submits a publication, it should be clear what portion was written by the applicant.
 No page limit.

 - Application fee

-Fee waivers may be granted based with proper documentation.
+Fee waivers may be granted based on proper documentation.
 Information about application fee waiver qualifications can be found within the online application.

 Applicants are responsible for verifying that all application materials have been received via the online application checklist.